stateql/spec/sample-stateql.md

 - content is text

-- attachments is many file
+- attachments is many file -- blob

-- completionStatus is switch
+- completionStatus is eigenstate

-- author is User thru authoredTasks
+- author is User through .authoredTasks

-- assignees is many User thru assignedTasks
+- assignees is many Task through .assignedTasks

-- summary is text thru summarize(content length:”short”)
+- summary is text through summarize(.content, length:”short”)

-- addFile is action thru put(attachments)
+- addFile is action through put(.attachments)

-- removeFile is action thru drop(attachments :key)
+- removeFile is action through drop(.attachments, :key) -- named slot `key` requires that it be supplied before executing `removeFile`

-- markComplete is action thru set(completionStatus value:on)
+- markComplete is action through set(.completionStatus, value:up)

 - parentTasks is many Task and parents

 - subtasks is many Task and children

-- subtask is action thru put(subtasks)
+- subtask is action through put(.subtasks)

-- relatedTasks is many Task and self
+- relatedTasks is many Task and itself

-- priority is text thru either("high" "medium" "low")
+- priority is text through either("high", "medium", "low") -- variable argument length

 - dueDate is date

-- timeRemaining is seconds thru ticktock(duedate) // can be positive and negative
+- timeRemaining is seconds through ticktock(.duedate) -- possible positive if ticktock has surpassed the due date, negative if before (similar to T-minus measuring)

 - startTime is timestamp

 - endTime is timestamp

-- timeSpent is seconds thru sum(subtasks.timeSpent ticktock(startTime endTime))
+- timeSpent is seconds through sum(.subtasks.timeSpent, ticktock(.startTime, .endTime))